 This is the first of my design diaries for The Long Road Home.
-The Setting.
+Creating the Setting for your story.

 At the start of a game session the players have to set out some of the ground rules for their setting, and this is done by considering the following options: